 Emily Lau maintains an independent teaching studio at her home in Metuchen, NJ.
 She also teaches on the faculty of the New School for Music Study, which is the laboratory school of The Frances Clark Center for Keyboard Pedagogy.

 Her students regularly participate in performance events both inside and outside of her studio.
-In 2015, one of her students performed in an honors recital at Carnegie Hall for receiving the State Certificate of Excellence from the Royal Conservatory Music Development Program.
+In 2015, one of her students performed in an honors recital at Carnegie Hall for receiving the State Certificate of Excellence from the Royal Conservatory Examinations Program.

 My goal as a piano teacher is to equip my students with the necessary musical tools that enable them to play the piano with ease, expressivity, and pleasure, so that they can always be readily able to share their love of music with friends and family.